 - The AUTHORS file should also be checked.
 This file is automatically generated from git history by the release script during the release.
 It can also be generated ahead of time to get a preview: - Fetch the latest master branch and run ./tools/scripts/gitrelease.pl --update-authors to see what the file will look like after release.
 This doesn't require any other arguments like the release script normally does. - If the file changed, but something is wrong, then it might be good to correct it before the release.
 For example a contributor might have used a Git client that is inserting an name/email that might not be what they want in the file or including a name/email might be in addition to their existing name/email combo.
 Corrections will have to be inserted into .mailmap using the format described in the git documentation listed in the file.
-In addition to that there are general rules in the release script such as ignoring bots, preferring objectcomputing.com email addresses to ociweb.com ones, and dealing with GitHub-specific issues. - Run ./tools/scripts/gitrelease.pl --update-authors again to make sure the changes worked. - Update README.md and Dependencies for any platform or dependency changes, such as updates to the ACE/TAO version being used.
-Specifically, double check that the ACE and TAO versions listed in README.md match the versions in the configure script. - Document changes to building OpenDDS, at least in Building and Installing, but possibly also in java/README and java/INSTALL.
+In addition to that there are general rules in the release script such as ignoring bots, preferring objectcomputing.com email addresses to ociweb.com ones, and dealing with GitHub-specific issues.

+- Run ./tools/scripts/gitrelease.pl --update-authors again to make sure the changes worked. - Update README.md and Dependencies for any platform or dependency changes. - Document changes to building OpenDDS, at least in Building and Installing, but possibly also in java/README and java/INSTALL.